SkylarkDoyle/Web-designs/readme.md

 # echo "# Web-designs" >> README.md
-  # this is a portfolio web
+  # this is a clone portfolio web